wp-plugins/wp-ulike/readme.txt

 * The initial version

 == Upgrade Notice ==

+= 1.8 =
+In this version, we have made many changes on plugin functions and settings.
+So if you lose your last settings, try to add them again. :)

 = 1.7 =
 After plugin update: If the new database table won't fixed, try deactivating the plugin and reactivating that one at a time.